Ayiamco/Dapper.BaseRepository/README.md

 public class AppRawSqlRepository : BaseRepository<AppRepository>
 {
     /**
-        Run raw sql command without specifying the DbType and ConnectionString : command will be executed
+        Run raw sql command without specifying the DbType and ConnectionString :
-        on SqlServer and the connection string will be the DefaultSqlServerConnectionString setup from the DI
+        command will be executed on SqlServer and the connection string will be
-        container during application startup.
+        the DefaultSqlServerConnectionString setup during application startup.
     */
     public Task<CommandResp> AddCustomer(Customer customer)
     {